 Grilled swordfish has always been one of my favorites!
 Especially since the fillets are so meaty and satisfying.
 Recently, I was asked to create Mexican fish dish at a fishing tournament.
 And, I was given fifty pounds of swordfish and a grill.
-Then I decided to create a nopals cactus salsas as a side condiment for the grilled swordfish.
+I knew the fish was getting grilled, but then I decided to create a nopals cactus salsas as a side condiment for the grilled swordfish.
 It was a huge hit especially since most people there had never tried nopals cactus.

 And although grilled swordfish is always tasty, the nopal cactus salsa stole the show.
 Here's why, Mexicans love the combination of fish and nopals salsa.
 It's surprisingly tasty, old world, and definitely memorable.
 Plus, the nopals offers a sweet bitterness that pairs perfectly with seafood.
 I hope you give my new recipe a try, it just might be the perfect introduction to nopal cactus.